ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

 - In the Security Considerations section, use the FMA and the [audit framework](https://gov.optimism.io/t/op-labs-audit-framework-when-to-get-external-security-review-and-how-to-prepare-for-it/6864) to describe why we do or do not need an audit, and how we secured the system.
 - In the Action Plan section make sure to describe activation times, software versions, and which testnets the changes are deployed to.
 - In the Action Plan section make sure to link out to the monorepo commit hash being deployed.
-- If relevant, link out to the specifications that you use fro your development, in order to showcase a full picture of your path to mainnet.
+- If relevant, link out to the specifications that you use for your development, in order to showcase a full picture of your path to mainnet.
 - Include any relevant data to show the impact of the proposal.

 ### Upcoming Change: Blockspace Charters